 Can Dogs Eat Turkey: Nutritional Perspective

-Seeing how it is meat after all, turkey contains all the nutritional elements typically present in different kinds of meat.
-This includes protein, Riboflavin, B Vitamins and so on and so forth.
+Seeing how it is meat, after all, turkey contains all the nutritional elements typically present in different kinds of meat.
+This includes protein, Riboflavin, B Vitamins, and so on and so forth.

-A better way of learning how turkey can be different from other meats like chicken, is to compare the two.
+A better way of learning how turkey can be different from other meats like chicken is to compare the two.

 For starters, it is leaner than chicken.
-In comparison to red meat, it is also far lower in fat and calories; thereby, making it a wonderful alternative to otherwise, fat rich meats.
+In comparison to red meat, it is also far lower in fat and calories; thereby, making it a wonderful alternative to otherwise, fat-rich meats.

 Secondly, when compared to chicken alone, turkey tends to have more phosphorous and magnesium.

 The potassium and iron content are lower in turkey as opposed to in chicken.
-Which means that if you are worried about your dog suffering the consequences of increased potassium intake then you might want to switch up their meats for turkey instead.
+This means that if you are worried about your dog suffering the consequences of increased potassium intake then you might want to switch up their meats for turkey instead.

-And so we see it folks.
+And so we see it, folks.